x2on/gradle-spoon-plugin/README.md

 * `adbTimeout`: ADB timeout in seconds
 * `failIfNoDeviceConnected`: Fail if no device is connected
 * `excludedDevices`: List of devices which should be excluded
+* `instrumentationArgs`: List of arguments to pass to the Instrumentation Runner

 ## Running specific test classes or test methods